-OST is post-trauma-core, mental-illness-rock experimental band Shane Harrington, an Irish-born artist who found himself in New York after a difficult upbringing in "Stab City," he moved away, but it wasn't any better.
-His family home was burglarized with him inside and set ablaze (along with his father's car), he was witness to the attempted murder of a neighbor, and the messy divorce of a mentally ill mother and politically active father.
+OST is post-trauma-core, mental-illness-rock experimental band fronted by Shane Harrington, an Irish-born artist who found himself in New York after a difficult upbringing in "Stab City."
+Undergoing traumas such as the burglary and arson of his family home with him inside, witnessing the attempted murder of a neighbor, and the messy divorce of a mentally ill mother and politically active father.

 Despite the new and experimental features, Uncaused is easy-listening with a slow, paced tempo which is perfect to complement rather than conflict.
 Instrumentally, Shane has done a phenomenal job and mastered guitar fingering, which adds another level of complexity and finesse to his creation.
 "Social" and "Escape Velocity" have more melodic guitar playing while "Friends Forever" features heavier riffs.